Nevenall/ghosting-the-edge/README.md

 ## Visual Studio Code Integration

 Includes vs code integration to execute Gulp tasks and a problem matcher for spell checking.

-todo - what if we make markdown.js a local gulp plugin? could do the same for the other functions too